jacobwicks/jacobwicks.github.io/_posts/2020-05-11-getting-twitter-oauth-bearer-token.markdown

 </div>

 <div class='lineComment' id='{block: getBearer, line: 38 }'>
-Wait the `json()` method of the response object gives us the content of the response as a JSON object.
+The `json()` method of the response object gives us the content of the response as a JSON object.
 It's also async, so await it.
 </div>

 <div class='lineComment' id='{block: getBearer, line: 40 }'>